 If you lost a family member in a pipeline explosion, you may have grounds for a wrongful death case against the at-fault party.
 This would be the individual or company that’s responsible for causing the explosion and, therefore, your loved one’s death.
 It may be an oil or gas company that improperly installed a pipeline, a contractor that started excavation before checking for underground pipelines, or a manufacturer of a defective gas meter, valve, or line.
 Taking legal action of this kind can bring much-needed answers and peace of mind.
 It can also provide you and your family with the support you need to face a more stable future.

 Whether you were injured, experienced damage to your property, lost valuable business, or lost someone you love, you can find skilled and compassionate counsel in the pipeline explosion lawyers at Arnold & Itkin.

 The pipeline explosion attorneys at Arnold & Itkin have the experience and resources required to fight for life-changing results, no matter who we are facing.
 Our long list of victories is evidence of our commitment to our clients.
 When BP tried to blame employees for the Deepwater Horizon disaster, we were there to make sure workers were protected.
 When workers were injured in a refinery fire, we held their employer accountable for $97 million in losses.
 We are proud of these accomplishments because we proved that big companies are responsible for the safety of their employees.
 Arnold & Itkin was founded on the principle of obtaining results for the people that need it the most.
 People who have experienced an explosion have suffered enough—we won’t stop fighting for their recovery.

-If you have been injured in a pipeline explosion, call us today at (888) 493-1629.
-You will be connected to one of our pipeline explosion attorneys who will review your case and discuss your options with you.
+If you've been hurt in a pipeline explosion, call (888) 493-1629.
+You'll be connected to one of our pipeline explosion attorneys who will review your case and discuss your options with you.
 If we take your case, you won’t pay any fees unless we win.